BottleRocketStudios/iOS-UtiliKit/README.md

 let label: ActiveLabel = ActiveLabel() label.estimatedNumberOfLines = 3
 label.finalLineTrailingInset = 100
-label.loadingViewColor = UIColor(red: 233.0/255.0, green: 231.0/255.0, blue: 237.0/255.0, alpha: 1.0))
+label.loadingView.color = UIColor(red: 233.0/255.0, green: 231.0/255.0, blue: 237.0/255.0, alpha: 1.0))
-label.loadingLineHeight = 16
+label.loadingView.lineHeight = 16
-label.loadingLineVerticalSpacing = 8
+label.loadingView.lineVerticalSpacing = 8
 ```
 ![](docs/images/ActiveLabelEdited03.gif)

-When initializing `ActiveLabel` in Storyboards or Xibs you must set the labels text to `nil` in code because IB initialized the label with an empty string value.
+When initializing `ActiveLabel` in Storyboards or Xibs you must set the labels text to `nil` in code because IB initializes labels with an empty string value.

 When using `ActiveLabel` for snapshot tests you can center the gradient by calling `configureForSnapshotTest()` on your label.